juanantonio284/latex_notes/latex--a_primer_1_and_2.md

 **Chapter opening**

-In the `report` and `book` classes, chapters always begin on a new page, leaving blank space in the previous page, if necessary.
+In the `report` and `book` classes chapters always begin on a new page, leaving blank space in the previous page, if necessary.

 In the `book` class there is the additional restriction that chapters begin only on odd-numbered pages, leaving an entire page blank, if need be.
 Such behavior is controlled by the options `openany` and `openright`.

-The default is `openany` for the `report` class (so that chapters begin on “any” *new* page) and `openright` for the `book` class (so that chapters begin only on *new* right, i.e. an odd numbered page).
+The default is `openany` for the `report` class (so that chapters begin on "any" *new* page) and `openright` for the `book` class (so that chapters begin only on *new* right, i.e. an odd numbered page).

 **Title**

-There is also a provision in LATEX for formatting the “title” (the name of the document, author (s) and so on) of a document with special typographic consideration.
+There is also a provision in LaTeX for formatting the "title" (the name of the document, authors, etc.) of a document with special typographic consideration.

-In the `article` class, the *title* is printed along with the text following on the first page; for the `report` and `book` classes, the *title* is printed on a separate title page.
-This is controlled by the options `notitlepage` (default for `article`) and `titlepage` (default for `report` and `book`).[^note_1]
+* In the `article` class, the *title* is printed along with the text following on the first page

+* For the `report` and `book` classes, the *title* is printed on a separate title page

+* This is controlled by the options `notitlepage` (default for `article`) and `titlepage` (default for `report` and `book`)[^note_1]

-[^note_1]:
-As with the other options, the default behavior can be overruled by explicitly specifying an option with the `documentclass` command.
+[^note_1]: As with the other options, the default behavior can be overruled by explicitly specifying an option with the `documentclass` command.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
-## \pagestyle

-Having decided on the overall appearance of the document through the `\documentclass` command with its various options, we next see how we can set the style for the individual pages.
+## 2. Set the style for individual pages with `\pagestyle`

 In LaTeX parlance, each page has a "head" and "foot" usually containing such information as the current page number or the current chapter or section.
-This is set by the command `\pagestyle{...}` where the mandatory argument can be any one of the following styles: `plain`, `empty`, `headings`, `myheadings`.
+With the `\pagestyle{...}` command (with mandatory arguments `plain`, `empty`, `headings`, or `myheadings`) we can set the style for the individual pages.

 The behavior pertaining to each of these is given below: